lukegeiger/LGSemiModalNavController/README.md

 ## Authors

-Special thanks to Mathew Piccinato who helped develop this with me a while back!
+Special thanks to Mathew Piccinato who helped develop this with me!

 Luke Geiger, @lukejgeiger